Eittipat/dart-code-linter/TROUBLESHOOTING.md

 1. Check that the plugin is added to an `analyzer` entry in the `analysis_options.yaml` as described in the [Configuration](./README.md#Configuration) section.

-2. Check that the `dart_code_linter` entry in the `analysis_options.yaml` is configured correctly.
+2. Check that the `dart_code_linter_plus` entry in the `analysis_options.yaml` is configured correctly.
 Note, that you need to add each rule or metric you want to be checked to the config and there is **no** default rule or metric lists config. **Note:** for a rule config there is a 4 spaces / 2 tabs indentation.

-3. Check that the `dart_code_linter` package is added as a dev dependency to the same package, where the plugin entry added to the `analysis_options.yaml`.
+3. Check that the `dart_code_linter_plus` package is added as a dev dependency to the same package, where the plugin entry added to the `analysis_options.yaml`.

 4. Restart the IDE to invalidate the cache and check if the issue remains.